 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-A popular perfume by Stéphane Humbert Lucas for women and men, released in 2013.
-The scent is sweet-oriental.
-The longevity is above-average.
+A perfume by Stéphane Humbert Lucas for women, released in 2001.
+The scent is woody-resinous.
 It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.